 Designing individual tools to solve a specific key mission can be better and more cost-effective than building a single tool that solves every mission.

 We Built Ourselves the Warthog of Android Launchers

-- Allow multiple users to authenticate to a shared device
+- Allow multiple users to authenticate on a shared device

 - Present or restrict applications based on a user role

-- Control access to system settings to prevent user from changing configurations
+- Control access to system settings to prevent users from changing configurations

 - Handle shared application context and support Single Sign-on for enterprise applications